 - Snowfall: Snow has settled on the ground for a period of 72 hours and is expected to remain for a further period of 72 hours or more.

 - Frost or ice: Frost or ice has formed and remained for a period of 72 hours and is expected to remain for a period of 72 hours or more.

 Can I clear snow and ice from pavements myself?

 Anyone can clear snow and ice from the pavement outside their home or public spaces to prevent slips and falls.
 Don't be put off clearing paths because you're afraid someone will get injured.
 Remember, people walking on snow and ice have a responsibility to be careful themselves.
-To clear snow and ice safely, follow advice from the Department of Transport.

 Will the council treat pavements if it's frosty?